 THE Gene Bartow AWARD

-Former DePaul, Richmond and UNCW head coach Jerry Wainwright is the recipient of the 2023 Gene Bartow award, presented annually to a current or former coach for his contributions to the game.
+PHOENIX, AZ – Miami’s Jim Larranaga is the recipient of the 2024 Gene Bartow award, which is presented annually to a current or former coach for his contributions to the game.
 It measures a coach’s win-loss record but also the impact he’s made on his players, school, and community.

 The award is named in honor of a legendary coach who compiled a 647-353 record, and is one of only 17 coaches in division I college basketball history to take multiple teams to the Final Four.